Amazingly Simple Load File Imports.

 For Production with Load File imports, common Import Data Settings you will see are as follows:

 - Type of Import: Verify Production with Load File is selected.
-Click the pencil icon
+Click the pencil icon to edit, as needed.

-- Selected Files for Import: If you initiated your import from the File Room, verify the selected files or modify by clicking the folder icon
+- Selected Files for Import: If you initiated your import from the File Room, verify the selected files or modify by clicking the folder icon to access the File Room contents.

-- NEW!
-Load File Selection: Nextpoint will use the first load file found, but if there is a particular load file you would like to use, you can change such in the drop-down.
+- Load File Selection: Nextpoint will use the first load file found, but if there is a particular load file you would like to use, you can change such in the drop-down.

 - Batch Name: Recommended for most efficient tracking once the data has been imported.